Giro d'Italia Preview & Betting Tips

 Monday (25 May)Rest Day

-The riders head into the home stretch in the final phase, all heading to Rome.
-They begin this final stage, which will cover a distance of 961 km in Switzerland for the 16th stage, before moving back into Italy and heading towards Rome, where the 2026 Tour de France winner will be decided.
+The riders headed into the home stretch in the final phase, all heading to Rome.
+They began this final stage, which covered a distance of 961 km in Switzerland, for the 16th stage, before moving back into Italy and heading towards Rome, where the 2026 Tour de France winner was decided.

 StageRouteWinner